Beastwars

 Mastodon, and Unsane, amongst others.
 The album also gained recognition for Nick Keller's cover design, winning the 2011 New Zealand Music Award for Best Album Artwork or Packaging.
-The band received a nomination for best New Zealand Rock Album at the same ceremony, but ultimately lost out to Ignite.
+The band received a nomination for best New Zealand Rock Album at the same ceremony, but ultimately lost out to Ignite by Shihad.
 The album was also shortlisted for the 2012 Taite Music Prize.

 The group has opened for Mastodon, High on Fire, Fu Manchu and Kyuss and in 2012 performed at the Auckland Big Day Out music festival alongside notable international acts such as Soundgarden, Röyksopp, and Kasabian.
 In 2011, a limited release custom-brewed beer was commissioned bearing the band's name.

+Their second and fourth albums, Blood Becomes Fire and IV respectively, were shortlisted for the Taite Music Prize in 2014 and 2020.

+In July 2023, the band announced that guitarist Christian Pearce would join the band to replace Clayton Anderson.